how-to backgroundLate Fees and Finance Charges: How To Get Your Invoices Paid

 Late fees are charges added to an invoice when a customer fails to pay on time.
 They're a penalty for missing the payment deadline specified in an invoice.
 Late fees may be a percentage of the total amount due or simply a flat fee.
 For example, a business may charge a 1.5% monthly late fee on an overdue balance.
 Or, they could assess a flat fee of $50 for any payments received after the due date.

-A finance charge, however, is interest that accrues on an amount overdue.
+A finance charge, on the other hand, is interest that accrues on an amount overdue.
 Finance charges allow businesses to recoup the cost of borrowing money for operations while invoices remain unpaid.

 Finance charges are calculated using a fixed or variable interest rate and the length of time over which a payment remains overdue.
 The longer the amount remains outstanding, the more interest adds to the balance owed.